tirohweder/computational_ds/README.md

 This is the file that contains the data that is used in the analysis and is based in the files from data/source.
 There are 3 scraper files, reuters, cnn, and fox.
 Each is individual and needs to be run for every file.

+We will include a zip with all of the data scraped already

 # Topic Modeling LDA

 # Topic Modeling Vectorizer
+Prerequisites: in _src/data/output_ the scraped files need to be present.
+For Word2Vec, the Model _GoogleNews-vectors-negative300.bin_ needs to be present in _src/topic_modeling/vectorization_ As the computation of the vectorization and for tfidf takes a long time, find the precomputed files which can be loaded by the code inside of the attached zip file.
+Just place the files in _src/topic_modeling/vectorization_

+Word2Vec:
+word2vec_embeddings.npy - the complete data as word2vec embeddings
+umap_embeddings_word2vec.npy - the umap reduction of the word2vec embeddings
+hdbscan_cluster_labels_word2vec_15.npy - after hdbscan clustering

+Word2Vec Generated files:
+minimum_spanning_tree_visualization_word2vec_15.png - the minimum spanning tree of the hdbscan clusters centroid_distance_matrix_word2vec_15.csv - the distance matrix of the centroids of the hdbscan clusters updated_dataframe_with_clusters_word2vec_15.csv - the dataframe with the hdbscan clusters added as a column 3d_plot_word2vec_15.html - the 3d plot of the hdbscan clusters

+TFIDF:
+The same but replaced word2vec with tfidf

+Changing the min_cluster_size can be done in this line: hdbscan.HDBSCAN(**min_cluster_size=15**,...)

+The evaluation of the clusters is done in the _evaluation_cluster_similarity.py_

 # Sentiment Analysis